 Professional and high-quality art and picture framing services in Edinburgh and Lothian

 New customers often ask if our picture framing is done by our own staff and on our premises.
-All picture framing and associated work is undertaken in our own workshop adjoining our gift shop and gallery.
-Therefore, your valuable work will remain with us until the work is completed, avoiding the obvious risks of entrusting the work to third parties.
+All picture framing and associated work is undertaken in our workshop adjoining the gift shop and gallery.
+Therefore, your valuable piece will remain with us until the job is completed, avoiding the obvious risks of entrusting the work to third parties.
 However, there are rare circumstances where picture restoration or repair is required by a professional restorer.
 In such circumstances, we will always notify you of the extent of the work and the name of the restorer we consider competent.

 Purpose designed machinery is essential if we are to produce the best product promptly for our clients.
 If you are based in Edinburgh and have something special to frame, why not get in touch to discover more about the options available to you?